Master of Petroleum Engineering

 Petroleum engineers help sustain society’s way of life.
 They provide oil and gas in efficient, safe, and environmentally responsible ways.

 Our Master of Petroleum Engineering is designed for graduates of a Bachelor of Engineering (Honours) or equivalent science and mathematics degrees.
 It’s also open to petro-technical professionals seeking to advance their technical careers with formal qualifications.

-Our petroleum engineering degrees are developed and taught by industry-trained academics through the Australian School of Petroleum.
+Our petroleum engineering degrees are developed and taught by industry-trained academics through the Australian School of Petroleum and Energy Resources.
 This is Australia and Southeast Asia's academic centre for petroleum research and education, and the only school of its kind in Australia.